 Who can hold a POP-UP Festival?

 Everyone who cares about children who is able to…

 - Bring a group of 2+ people together

 - Find a space where the group will be able to gather (you’ll need either floor space or tables for the activities)

 - Read through the materials, choose activities

-- Print the activity instruction “stations” and the handouts or cards or other printable materials
+- Print the activity instruction “stations” and the handouts or cards

 - Gather simple resources like coloring pens/pencils, tape, color paper